Week 10 Mapbox Basemap

 6. Write your map object

-file - we are going to use a library called Mapbox GL JS which makes it easy, and has lots of useful tools like built-in popups, and location trackers.
+First, we need to write our map object in our script.js file - we are going to use a library called Mapbox GL JS which makes it easy, and has lots of useful tools like built-in popups, and location trackers.

 All Mapbox maps require access to your mapbox account.
 It gets access through an access token, with the code